krasa/StringManipulation/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment :**
- - use a copy button in Help | About dialog
+Could be very important!
+Use a copy button in Help | About dialog

 **Additional context**
 Add any other context about the problem here.